rails/rails/guides/source/asset_pipeline.md

 ```

 Check your CDN documentation for any additional information they may provide
-such as `X-Cache` or for any headers they may
+such as `X-Cache` or for any additional headers they may add.

 ##### CDNs and the Cache-Control Header